shayypy/guilded.py/README.md

 Welcome to guilded.py, a discord.py-esque asynchronous Python wrapper for Guilded's bot API.
 If you know discord.py, you know guilded.py.

+## Warning

+Due to the fallout of [Guilded's login change](https://www.guilded.gg/blog/update-to-guilded-login-requirements), this project will not be seeing much maintenance.
+This is in conjunction with the API itself getting little attention lately.
+As such, you may want to coordinate with me [on Discord](#support) to update the library.

 ## Documentation

 Documentation is available on [Read the Docs](https://guildedpy.readthedocs.io).